mluizvitor/albedo-wallpaper-cropper/README.md

 Of course you noted that the canvas has dimmed parts.
 It's a visual clue to help you position your image.
 The area inside the square on center will appear on the theme carousel, and the dimmed parts on the sides will appear on Game List.

 You can move your image for the better framing.
 By default the canvas anchor your image on the edges and will move only horizontally or vertically, but not both.
 If your image has portrait sizes (height greater than width) and your canvas has landscape sizes (width greater than height), some parts of your image ill be off canvas.
-Anchoring the image to move in just one direction help you move without the risk of getting an unwanted black border on tour image.
+Anchoring the image to move in just one direction help move it without the risk of getting an unwanted black border on your resulting image.

 ### 3. Adding your image to the list

 On the left side, click on the text field `Type to add a system`.
-I'll search for 'Game Boy Advance (Hacks)', as the screenshot I loaded is from a Pokémon hackrom.
+I'll search for 'Game Boy Advance (Hacks)', as the screenshot I loaded is from a Pokémon hack rom.

 ![](.github/application-menu.png)

-The system list on AWC is the same used by AmberELEC, found on [es_systems.cfg](https://github.com/AmberELEC/AmberELEC/blob/dev/packages/ui/emulationstation/config/es_systems.cfg), plus auto collections.
-The search accepts a console full name (e.g. Game Boy Advance), the theme name (e.g. gba) and manufacturer name.
+The list of systems on AWC is the same used by AmberELEC, found on [es_systems.cfg](https://github.com/AmberELEC/AmberELEC/blob/dev/packages/ui/emulationstation/config/es_systems.cfg), plus automatic collections.
+The search accepts the full console name (e.g. Game Boy Advance), the theme name (e.g. gba) and manufacturer name.
 Start typing and click on desired option, I'll select `gbah`, then click on the yellow button labeled 'Add System'.

 ![](.github/application-add-system.png)